RedisTimeSeries/RedisTimeSeries/docs/commands.md

     * Default: The global retention secs configuration of the database (by default, `0`)
     * When set to 0, the series is not trimmed at all
  * labels - Set of key-value pairs that represent metadata labels of the key
+ * UNCOMPRESSED - Changes data storage from compressed (by default) to uncompressed

 If this command is used to add data to an existing timeseries, `retentionTime` and `labels` are ignored.